wavemstudios/SafuuX-DeFi-Hackathon/README.md

 NFT’s will be available to buy and sell within the SafuuX NFT marketplace bringing in fees to the SafuuX community.

 Cosmic Force aims to be featured on the Epic Games Store that currently has around 200 million users bringing new gamers from outside to eventually become SafuuX community members.

+Smart contracts and modules created for Cosmic Force will be made public together will the Web3 API plugin created for Unreal Engine 5 so other game developers can easily build and create for the SafuuX blockchain.